-I am excited by technologies like Bitcoin, crypto networks and P2P wireless mesh networks are all hot topics these days and they are a signal of where I think the internet is headed over the next decade.
+I am excited by technologies like Bitcoin, crypto networks and P2P wireless mesh networks - these are all a signal of where I think the internet is headed over the next few decades.
 As mobile computing power increases and the infrastructure for these new decentralized technologies matures, I think we’ll see a shift in how many of the huge networks on the web are structured, governed, and even owned.
 Coupled with 3D game engines and other creative application-layer technology, I think we’re going to see an explosion in the creative potential of the world.